 Donor Spotlight: Greg and Jane Castanias

 We are thrilled to host our 10th Annual Night of Vonnegut Gala, presented by Wabash College, on April 11 at the Athenaeum with special guest Salman Rushdie and interviewer Douglas Brinkley.
-Much planning and preparation will go into this big event, thanks to our 2019 Honorary Event Chairs Jane and Greg Castanias!
+Much planning has been going into this event, thanks to our 2019 Honorary Event Chairs Jane and Greg Castanias!
 We can’t thank the Castanias family enough for their time, insight, and creativity.
-We recently asked the couple to share thoughts on their favorite hometown author and the upcoming fundraiser.
+We recently asked the couple to share thoughts on their favorite author and the upcoming fundraiser.

 What is your interest in Vonnegut?